DDoctorzeus/GAShell/README.md

 # GAShell
 A bash script that generates and securely manages Google Authenticator codes

-This Program/Script Is Lisenced Under GNU V3 (https://www.gnu.org/licenses/gpl-3.0.en.html) and comes with ABSOLUTELY NO WARRANTY.
-You may distribute, modify and run it however you must not claim it as your own nor sublisence it.
+This Program/Script Is Licensed Under GNU V3 (https://www.gnu.org/licenses/gpl-3.0.en.html) and comes with ABSOLUTELY NO WARRANTY.
+You may distribute, modify and run it however you must not claim it as your own nor sublicense it.

 Any distribution must include this readme file.